camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

 * **API release numbers start at r1.1**

-* API versioning is described in the Commonalities [API-design-guidelines.md](https://github.com/camaraproject/Commonalities/blob/main/documentation/API-design-guidelines.md) and on the [Release Management wiki](https://wiki.camaraproject.org/x/a4BaAQ).
+* API versioning is described in the API-design-guidelines.md available in the documentation folder of the [Commonalities working group](https://github.com/camaraproject/Commonalities), and on the [Release Management wiki](https://lf-camaraproject.atlassian.net/wiki/spaces/CAM/pages/14552660/Release+Management+Working+Group).

 ---